Watch the best minds in Lean and Six Sigma present on a variety of topics. Filmed on location at conferences and events around the World.

-Lean Leadership Week, orchestrated by Lean Frontiers, was three conferences in one: the Summit on Lean Leadership, Lean Management Summit, and Lean Accounting Summit.
+Lean Leadership Week, orchestrated by Lean Frontiers, was three conferences in one: the Summit on Lean Leadership, Lean Management Summit, and the Lean Accounting Summit.
 In collaboration with Lean Frontiers, Gemba Academy brings you the presentations.
-There are a total of 30 presentations, which will be added as they become available.
-Check back!

 Steve Kane - Becoming a Lean Leader and Implementing a Customer-Focused Culture

 Kenco provides integrated logistics solutions that include distribution and fulfillment, comprehensive transportation management, material handling services, real estate management, and information technology—all engineered for Operational Excellence.
 They asked Steve Kane, Gemba Academy’s Director of Sales and Marketing, to come to Chattanooga, Tennessee to give the keynote opening presentation to all of the managers of their 5 companies.

 The Siouxland Lean Conference was held at Western Iowa Technical Community College on January 15, 2014.
 Keynote speaker Mike Wroblewski, Director of the Kaizen Institute, presents “Create a Kaizen Culture”.

 The Siouxland Lean Conference was held at Western Iowa Technical Community College on January 15, 2014.
 Keynote speaker Denny Van Zanten, Senior Group Vice President of Pella, presents "Using Lean to Present a Better View."

 Gemba Academy co-founder Jon Miller presents to a group of executives in Denton, Texas on Creating a Kaizen Culture.

 Presentations from the 2014 Siouxland Lean Conference.

 Siouxland Lean Conference - 2015